 Directed Trust Administration Services

-Managing the many complexities of a trust has been modernized.
-Technology has advanced to a point where the administrative duties of managing a trust can be split from the investment management responsibilities.
+In directed, ‘trust friendly’ states like Tennessee, trustees, attorneys and investment advisors have far more flexibility managing the many complexities of a trust.
+Tennessee trust laws have been significantly modernized and technology has advanced to a point where the administrative duties of managing a trust can be split from the investment management responsibilities.

 No longer does an advisor’s client have to transfer their trust assets to a large bank with a revolving door of trust officers.
 Counsel Trust works with investment advisors, accountants and attorneys all over the country to deliver this new ‘bifurcated’ trust administration services model.